zsolt-nagy/jekyll-now/_posts/2015-4-6-Writing-Automated-Tests-with-Mocha-and-Chai.md

 Due to the length of this article, I did not deal with important topics in Mocha and Chai.
 In the second part, I will describe how to deal with asynchronous tests and I will also introduce fixtures.
 As a side effect, an example will exercise the `before`, `beforeEach` and `after` functions of test suites.

-The third and fourth part will deal with SinonJs.
+From the part onwards, we will deal with SinonJs.
 First we learn how to spy, stub and mock objects, followed by a demonstration of how to use a fake timer and a fake server.